-I’ve stewed all week about this blog post that was posted a week or so ago about how easy real estate investing is.
+I’ve stewed over this blog post about how easy real estate investing is.
 It’s really gotten to me.
 Has this guy really gone through one of “those” kinds of deals you have to gut out and work through?
 Has he done many deals?
 I’ve pondered it often the last week and felt compelled to review some thoughts here.

 I know Scott Trench has a book out, he’s a young guy, he’s bought a couple houses, and all the sudden he is a real estate investor and an expert.
 He works at a wonderful and amazing place called BiggerPockets.
 I LOVE BiggerPockets!
 It’s an amazing site with incredible amounts of great information and a community interested in helping one another no matter what skill level.
 But the idea that somehow it’s “easy” to invest in real estate long-term is not only misguided and misleading, but it’s dangerous.